A Brief History of Interactive Film

-Some movies aren't finished until an audience sees them — others aren't finished until the audience completes them.
+Some movies aren't finished until the audience completes them

 Usually relegated to the dustbin of cinematic gimmickry, interactive’s back in the news again thanks to ‘Bandersnatch‘, an episode of Netflix and showrunner Charlie Brooker’s sf anthology series Black Mirror that follows a young programmer who’s (wait for it) adapting a choose-your-own-adventure book to interactive video game in the totally coincidental year of 1984.